 It is fundamental that people experiencing homelessness are involved at all levels of homelessness service provision.
 The words of Aboriginal activist, academic and author Larissa Behrendt are apposite here: 'A community must always decide for itself what is best for its members.
-Only the community knows what is best for the community.'18
+Only the community knows what is best for the community.'
+18

-The National Coalition for the Homeless involves homeless people in corporate governance through a constitutional requirement that at least 40% of its board be homeless or formerly homeless.
+The National Coalition for the Homeless involves homeless people in corporate governance through a constitutional requirement that at least 40 per cent of its board be homeless or formerly homeless.

-In San Francisco, the Coalition on Homelessness involves homeless people in direct service delivery by engaging them to undertake street outreaches to distribute pamphlets about homeless people's rights.
+In San Francisco, the Coalition on Homelessness involves homeless people in direct service delivery by engaging them to undertake street outreaches to distribute pamphlets about homeless persons' rights.

-It is imperative that homeless people and their advocates have a say in the formulation of laws and policies that affect them.
+As discussed above, it is imperative that homeless people and their advocates have a say in the formulation of laws and policies that affect them.